Piešťany: Spa

-The Piešťany spa has a capacity of two thousand beds (as of 2005) and treats over forty thousand patients a year.
+The Piešťany spa has a capacity of 2,000 beds (as of 2005) and treats over 40,000 patients a year.
 More than 60% of the clients are foreigners (mostly from Germany, the Czech Republic, Israel, Austria, and Arab Countries).
 The spa specializes in the treatment of chronic rheumatic and arthritic diseases and post-accident lesions of joints and bones.

 The spa is located on the Spa Island between two branches of the Váh river, at the site of several hot springs with temperatures of 67–69 C. The water originates in a tectonic break at 2,000 m depth.
 The sulfate–carbonate water from the springs is used in pools and tubs.
 Sulfurous mud extracted from the bed of a side channel of the river is also used for treatment in the form of thermal mud pools with a temperature 39 °C and for partial and full body packs.
 Spring water and mud therapy are complemented by electrotherapy, exercise, massage, medication, and diet.

 The spa is operated by the company Slovenské liečebné kúpele.
 The company was purchased in 2002 by Danubius Hotels Group.
 A small share is owned by the town.
 Danubius Hotels Group also owns hotels in Hungary, Mariánské Lázně spa in Czech Republic and Sovata spa in Romania.

-Demographics

-According to the 2001 census, the town had 30,306 inhabitants.
-96.30% of inhabitants were Slovaks, 1.69% Czechs and 0.27% Hungarians.
-The religious makeup was 72.65% Roman Catholics, 16.71% people with no religious affiliation and 5.96% Lutherans.
+Population